Kids for Kyla was founded in 2010 in memory of a little girl named Kyla....

-They have a heartbreaking story that has touched the hearts of 1000’s.
-The journey that has brought them to the point of developing the foundation is long and filled with what seems to be more tragedy than joy.
-However, God has used their journey to not only touch the lives of people around them, but to mold them into the people that He has needed them to become.
-In the midst of serving others, Ryan and Kim have found their happily ever after!
+She has a heartbreaking story that has touched the hearts of thousands.
+Her short life has left a legacy in the Kids for Kyla foundation, bringing hope and help to families.
+God has used her to not only touch the lives of people around her family, but to mold them into the people that He has needed them to become.

 Kyla's parents founded this foundation due to their own personal experience with infertility, miscarriage, loss, and adoption.
 Kyla's mother had medical conditions that made it very difficult to conceive.
 In 2006 they started down the road of infertility treatments.
 After spending nearly all of their savings and struggling with health challenges, they got pregnant!
 However, nine weeks later they experienced their first loss, a miscarriage.
 In the midst of all of this, they were battling a business that they had bought that had more problems than had been presented to them.
 They ended up closing the business and taking a big loss.
 Shortly thereafter, their home was hit by a tornado, and they were forced to come up with money to pay the insurance deductible.